OliRC07/FiltersApplication-SQLqueries/Filters application for SQL queries.md

 **NB**: On each step’s screenshot, the selected text shows my query, and the second part displays a portion of the output.
 At the end of the document, you will find some resources about table formats.

-## Retrieve after hours failed login attempts
+## After hours failed login attempts

 I queried the log\_in\_attempts table and reviewed after hours login activity.
 To do so, I used filters in SQL to create a query that identifies all failed login attempts that occurred after 18:00.
 This query filters failed login attempts that occurred after 18:00.
 To achieve this, I first selected all data from the log\_in\_attempts table.
 Then, I applied a WHERE clause combined with an AND operator to refine the results, displaying only unsuccessful login attempts made after 18:00.